 REASONS FOR CHOOSING SPAIN

-- the beaches are beautiful during Spring and Summer
+the beaches are beautiful during the Spring and Summer

 Taking into account Spain’s economic crisis and the exuberant economic growth in Argentina (and eventual inflation) over the past few years, the prices for basics such as groceries, rent, and restaurants is very similar.